-Would anything happen to you if you did quit your job?
+Would anything happen to you if you quit your job?

-Can you come and go as you please, take bathroom breaks, eat when you want?
+Can you come and go as you please, take bathroom breaks, and eat when you want?

 Do you live with others?
-What are the home conditions and where do you sleep?
+What are your home conditions, and where do you sleep?
 Do you have a bed?
 Do you sleep on the floor?
-Is it too cold or too hot?
+Is it too cold or too hot where you live?

 Did you pay a fee to get your job?
 Do you owe a debt to your employer?

-Do you have access to your money, your identification?
+Do you have access to your money and your identification?